-The growth in the annual rate base has been upgraded from 0.4% in 2020-21 to 1% for the life of the LTFP.
-This upgrade is reflective of an uplift in activity in relation to new residential or commercial development which is expected to continue in the short to medium term.
+The growth in the annual rate base has been downgraded from 1% in 2021-22 to 0.5% for the life of the LTFP.
+This is reflective of a stabilisation in activity in relation to new residential or commercial development which is expected to continue in the short to medium term.

-Current challenges relate to managing the financial risk associated with the delivery of large projects due to current market conditions which has resulted in non-residential construction prices rising significantly due to COVID-19 government construction and building stimulus packages and increases in trade and head contractor margins.
+Current challenges relate to managing the financial risk associated with the delivery of large projects due to current market conditions which has resulted in non-residential construction prices rising significantly due to COVID-19 government construction and building stimulus packages, increases in trade and head contractor margins and significant increases to materials costs as a result of supply chain issues.
 Increased demand for skilled trades, pushed up prices for securing labourers, and increased availability of jobs for tender allowed contractors to pass on the increases in material and labour cost previously absorbed by a reduction in margins.
-This has resulted in recent and actual tender prices being around 30% higher than detailed cost estimates.
+This has resulted in recent and actual tender prices being around 50% higher than detailed cost estimates.